Corona Editor is the official Corona SDK plugin for Sublime Text

 - Linux 1

-Corona Editor is the official Corona SDK plugin for Sublime Text.
+Solar2D Editor (rebranded Corona Editor) is the official Solar2D plugin for Sublime Text.
 Designed to make building apps even easier by adding functionality to Sublime Text to improve developer productivity.

 Sublime Text Version

-We recommend Sublime Text 3 for use with Corona Editor.
+Sublime Text 3 is required to use Solar2D Editor.

-- Install the Sublime Text Package Control plugin if you don't already have it: https://sublime.wbond.net/installation
+- Install the Sublime Text Package Control plugin if you don't already have it using Tools > Command Palette… > Install Package Control

-- In Sublime Text choose: Tools > Command Palette… > Package Control: Install Package
+- When that's installed, in Sublime Text choose: Tools > Command Palette… > Package Control: Install Package

 - Find Corona Editor by typing in the search field, click on it to install it